wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **Q:**&ensp;And how do you know that your answer is right?

 **M:**&ensp;Once I know the true source of the answers, I need not doubt them.
 From a pure source only pure water will flow.
 I am not concerned with people’s desires and fears.
 I am in tune with facts, not with opinions.
 Man takes his name and shape to be himself, while I take nothing to be myself.
 Were I to think myself to be a body known by its name, I would not have been able to answer your questions.
 Were I to take you to be a mere body, there would be no benefit to you from my answers.
 No true teacher indulges in opinions.
 He sees things as they are and shows them as they are.
 If you take people to be what they think themselves to be, you will only hurt them, as they hurt themselves so grievously all the time.
 But if you see them as they are in reälity, it will do them enormous good.
 If they ask you what to do, what practices to adopt or which way of life to follow, answer “Do nothing, just be.
-In being all happens naturally”.
+In beïng all happens naturally”.

 **Q:**&ensp;It seems to me that in your talks you use the words ‘naturally’ and ‘accidentally’ indiscriminately.
 I feel there is a deep difference in the meaning of the two words.
 The natural is orderly, subject to law — one can trust nature; the accidental is chaotic, unexpected and unpredictable.
 One could plead that everything is natural, subject to nature’s laws; to maintain that everything is accidental, without any cause, is surely an exaggeration.